oktadev/okta-blog/_source/_posts/2021-03-24-spring-security-test.md

 The test `get_noAuth_returnsRedirectLogin` verifies that the server will redirect to the OIDC Login flow if no authentication is present.

 The test `get_withOidcLogin_returnsOk` configures the mock request with an OidcUser, using `mockOidcLogin()`.
-The mock OidcUser.idToken is modified adding the `name` claim, because `UserDataController` expects it for populating the response.`mockOidcLogin()` belongs to a set of `SecurityMockServerConfigurers` that ship with Spring Security Test 5.4.5, as part of the new Reactive Test Support features.
+The mock OidcUser.idToken is modified adding the `name` claim, because `UserDataController` expects it for populating the response.`mockOidcLogin()` belongs to a set of `SecurityMockServerConfigurers` that ship with Spring Security Test 5, as part of the Reactive Test Support features.

 Run the tests with: